KTH/kth-node-cortina-block/README.md

     - `request` is required.
 Usually the express `req.url` value.
     - `app` is optional, defaults to an empty string.
 Usually the host URL and the proxy prefix path.
+    - `siteUrl` is optional, overides default url on the site name only.
   - `selectors` is optional, defaults to a plain object with the following properties:
     - `logo` is optional, defaults to `.imageWrapper img`.